Phencyclidine: Analogues

-Fewer than 30 different analogs of PCP were reported as being used on the street during the 1970s and 1980s, mainly in the United States.
-Only of a few of these compounds were widely used including rolicyclidine (PCPy), eticyclidine (PCE), and tenocyclidine (TCP).
+Fewer than 30 different analogs of PCP were reported as being used as a street drug during the 1970s and 1980s, mainly in the United States.
+Only a few of these compounds were widely used, including rolicyclidine (PCPy), eticyclidine (PCE), and tenocyclidine (TCP).
 Less common analogs include 3-HO-PCP, 3-MeO-PCMo, and 3-MeO-PCP.

 The generalized structural motif required for PCP-like activity is derived from structure-activity relationship studies of PCP derivatives.
 All of these derivatives are likely to share some of their psychoactive effects with PCP itself, although a range of potencies and varying mixtures of anesthetic, dissociative, and stimulant effects are known, depending on the particular drug and its substituents.
-In some countries such as the United States, Australia, and New Zealand, all of these compounds would be considered controlled substance analogs of PCP under the Federal Analog Act and are hence illegal drugs if sold for human consumption.
+In the United States, all of these compounds would be considered controlled substance analogs of PCP under the Federal Analog Act and are hence illegal drugs if sold for human consumption.

 History

+Phencyclidine was initially discovered in 1926 by Arthur Kötz and his student Paul Merkel as a product of a Grignard reaction of 1-piperidinocyclohexancarbonitrile.

-PCP was initially made in 1956 and brought to market as an anesthetic medication.
-Its use in humans was disallowed in the United States in 1965 due to the high rates of side effects, while its use in animals was disallowed in 1978.
+It was again synthesized in 1956 by chemist H Victor Maddox and brought to market as an anesthetic medication by pharmaceutical company Parke-Davis, now a subsidiary of Pfizer.
+Its use in humans was disallowed in the US in 1965 due to the high rates of side effects, while its use in animals was disallowed in 1978.
 Moreover, ketamine was discovered and was better tolerated as an anesthetic.

-PCP is classified as a schedule II drug in the United States.
-A number of derivatives of PCP have been sold for recreational and non-medical use.
+PCP is classified as a schedule II drug in the US.
+Derivatives of PCP have been sold for recreational and non-medical use.